pi22by7/In-Memoria/CONTRIBUTING.md

 ## 📄 License

-By contributing to Code Cartographer, you agree that your contributions will be licensed under the MIT License.
+By contributing to In Memoria, you agree that your contributions will be licensed under the MIT License.
 See [LICENSE](LICENSE) file for details.

 ---

-Thank you for contributing to Code Cartographer!
+Thank you for contributing to In Memoria!
 Together, we're building the future of persistent AI intelligence for development. 🚀